mHealthKenya/mWeb/Docker.md

 Please refer to compose.server.yaml file to run the image on the server.
 Remember to replace the image with the latest version.

+## Run the image locally

+Run docker compose -f compose.yaml up -d to run with local images OR docker compose -f compose.server.yaml up -d to run with hosted images.
+For hosted images remember to replace the image with the latest version

 ### Happy coding